 Carpal Tunnel and Hydrodissection

 Carpal tunnel syndrome is a common condition that causes pain, numbness and tingling in the arm and hand.
-We spoke with HOI orthopedic surgeon, Joanne Zhang, MD, to discuss a variety of treatment options for carpal tunnel.
+We spoke with an HOI orthopedic hand and wrist surgeon to discuss a variety of treatment options for carpal tunnel.

 Q: What is your experience in treating carpal tunnel?